rodrigcd/HiTS_simulations/README.md

-# Image Sequence Simulator for HiTS Survey
+# Image Sequence Simulator for ZTF and HiTS

 Python code designed to simulate light curves and sequence of images for a certain observation plan and telescope.
 In this case it is for the HiTS Survey (link), but it will be generalized for other surveys.